 - Stay Hydrated: Proper hydration is important for healthy skin and organs.
 Drink water even if you’re not thirsty.
 Waiting until you are thirsty to have fluids means you are already partially dehydrated.
 Pack a bottle of water in your backpack or gym bag.

-- Take a fitness class as a course.
-Consider weight lifting or swimming.
-This is a good way to include fitness into your routine and earn credit.
+- Take a fitness class as a course: This is a good way to include fitness into your routine and earn credit.
+Consider weight lifting or dancing.

-People make lots of decisions about their sexuality during college, including whether to abstain from sexual intercourse or to become, or to continue being sexually active.
+People make lots of decisions about their sexuality during college, including whether to abstain from sexual intercourse or to become/continue being sexually active.
 Other sexuality issues that decisions are made about are the gender of partners, the type of contraception to use, and the intensity of the relationships.
 You should never let others pressure you into having sex if you don’t want to.
 It should always be your decision to have sex.
 This goes for the first time, and every time.

 What do I need to know if I’m sexually active, or if I’m thinking about becoming sexually active?

-- Make sure to ask about your partner’s sexual history, including if he/she has been exposed to sexually transmitted infections (STIs).
+- Make sure to ask about your partner’s sexual history, including if they have been exposed to sexually transmitted infections (STIs).
 Get tested for STIs such as HIV, gonorrhea, and chlamydia, but remember – there are other STIs too.

 - Discuss whether you or your partner plan on having sex with other people.
 Remember, the risk of getting an STI or a virus that can cause cancer or AIDS is increased if you or your partner have sexual intercourse with other people.
 The more partners, the greater the risk of getting an STI.

 - If you’re sexually active, the best way to avoid getting any STIs is to have sex with only one person who has never been exposed to an STI, and use a latex condom every time you have sex – from start to finish.
 Birth control pills, injections, and IUDs do not prevent STIs.
 If you are going to have sex, use condoms to prevent STIs.